pranjal-trvd/Git-Tutorial/README.txt

 commit -> it is a particular version of the project, it captures a snapshot of projects staged changes and creates a
             version out of it.

+git commit -> registers staging changes to a commit.

+git log -> list down all the commits of the repository.

+git restore <file> -> it removes all file changes from staging area to be commited.
+This can be useful if we did dirty
+                    piece of code and no more want it.

+git restore --staged <file> -> it removes file changes from staging area to Working area.
+This only works when changes
+                are in your staging area.